Surgery or other procedures may be recommended if non-surgical treatments for urinary incontinence have not worked.

 These slings are generally preferred.
 This is because more is known about their long-term safety and effectiveness.

 Problems that can happen following a sling procedure include:

 - some women may develop urge incontinence

 Urethral bulking agents

 A urethral bulking agent can be injected into the walls of the urethra.

 This increases the size of the urethral walls and allows the urethra to stay closed with more force.

 This is less invasive than other surgical treatments for stress incontinence in women.
-It doesn't usually need any incisions.
+It does not normally need any incisions.
 The substances are injected through a cystoscope inserted into the urethra.